tmantock/Go-Web/math/goprime/README.md

 #Go-Prime

 ###Install
-1. Download the repository and use either `go build` or `go install` if you have a binary folder setup for go programs
+1. Download the repository
+2. Use either `go build` or `go install`, if you have a binary folder setup for go programs, to generate an executable binary

 A program all abut prime numbers